Tips for Short-Term Business Loans

 - Whether it’s for something specific such as new staff members, in which case they may require contracts or something similar

-- How long you’ve been in business – most preferring at least 12 months or some, 2 years.
+- How long you’ve been in business – most prefer at least 12 months or some, 2 years.

-Short-term business loan lender, Banjo Loans, has their main criteria as:
+Short-term business loan lender, Banjo Loans, has their main criteria: